berggrueninstitute/Life-Otherwise/_articles/06-citlalli.md

 _Professor Ruiz:_ Almost.
 Because again, we didn’t know if it was a message or not.
 And it was not trivial.
 From the very beginning, though, two factors became critical when we attempted to code the data.
 We concentrated on the following variables: the species of life-form, the biochemical mechanism for producing visible light, the segment of the light spectrum, and the period of the flashes of emitted light.
 Those were the key variables, although we included others.

-We found out right away that our results were very sensitive to changes in species adjacency as well as the bin size for bioluminescent flashesthat is, how much of the EM spectrum we used for a bin.
-The first part… umm…ruffled some feathers in our group because what we takeI mean scientificallywhat we take to be adjacent species taxonomically did not produce intelligible results.
+We found out right away that our results were very sensitive to changes in species adjacency as well as the bin size for bioluminescent flashes—that is, how much of the EM spectrum we used for a bin.
+The first part… umm…ruffled some feathers in our group because what we takeI mean scientifically—what we take to be adjacent species taxonomically did not produce intelligible results.
 We only found interpretable results when we freed up the relationships and ran all possible adjacencies, independent of our taxonomic preconceptions.

 _President Jimenez:_ You ran these deep learning engines in your lab on campus?
 Guthrie, would that have been secure?

 _Professor Ruiz:_ Actually, NASA helped us out here.
 Given the extensive computation necessary, we needed access to a supercomputer.
 Fortunately, I have connections in Mexico, so through NASA, the Mexican government gave us unlimited use of one of theirs, Kan Balam.
-It’s an older modelnot with the capacity of the latest supercomputersbut because we did not have to get in a queue and schedule our runs, it proved the best possible opportunity.
+It’s an older model—not with the capacity of the latest supercomputersbut because we did not have to get in a queue and schedule our runs, it proved the best possible opportunity.

 _President Jimenez:_ Mexico knows something about this?